thinkshout/thinkshout/blog/_posts/2017-11-26-changes-in-tax-code.md

 <span class="caption"><i class="fa fa-caret-up"></i>Photo by Providence Doucet on Unsplash</span>

 You also don’t have to include a photo of the subject in question.
 I’m not suggesting you omit photo usage altogether; your imagery can be something mission-related but not specific to the subject in question.
 Focus on the hands of volunteers, or a group of people at an event, for example.

+This is very common practice for nonprofits.
+Luckily, there are [resources](https://www.thebalance.com/fundraising-stories-when-confidentiality-is-important-2501840) out there to guide you when it comes to maintaining transparency in your messaging while successfully sharing the impact of your work.
+In the age of Instagramming every moment, imagery and photography is central to effective storytelling.

 ## Parting Thoughts